sanguis/sanguis.github.io/_posts/2017-11-14-Mob-Programming-Guilines.md

 ## Roles.

 * __Navigator__: The person dictating the logic.
 The only one talking.
-A required participant in Koans sessions.
+A required participant in Koans sessions and young teams.
+In advanced teams this may become the entire mob not just a single person.
 * __Driver__: The person at the keyboard.
 This person does not need any technical knowledge just willingness to type.
-A required participant
+This hat will rotate through people through out the session.
 * __The Moberator__: The facilitator of the mob.
 Organizes location and topics.
 Looks out for the welfare of the participants, keeps time.
 Required for beginning the mobbing process but good to have all the time.
 This can be a rotating hat.
 * __The Product/Task Owner__: This person sets the goals of the session and can provide guidance.
 An optional participant.
 * __Researcher__: A person dedicated to serching for answers as the mob works.
 Mobbers can ask them to do technical research or other communcation durring a session so that the mobbers can focus on the code.
-* __The Mob__: Every one else in the room.
+* __The Mob__: Everyone else in the room.
 The will be present and preparing to navigate.
 Listening and being ready to correct or enhance the code to spec.
 Researching or helping the Navigator figure things out by:
   * Researching API's.
   * Guiding whiteboards
   * Providing technical knowledge.
-Required participants.
 * __Auditors__: Observers learning and absorbing.

 ## Guidelines